ajc5/ipa-speech-face/README.md

 Interactive visualization demonstrating the anatomy of speech.
 It follows the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) and it's designed to be used as a universal language script.

 	Uses:
-	- visualize any language sound accurately, unlike a transliteration
+	- visualize and speak language sounds without relying on inaccurate transliterations
-	- helps young kids learn language sounds without the additional burden of memorizing abstract scripts
+	- learn language sounds without the additional burden of memorizing abstract scripts.
+Good for kids.
-	- helps the deaf, blind and speech impaired to learn how to pronounce naturally
+	- learn how to pronounce words naturally.
+Help the deaf, blind and speech impaired.
-	- learn new languages quickly by connecting unfamiliar scripts to their visual vocalizations
+	- learn new languages quickly by comparing unfamiliar scripts to their visual vocalizations
-	- helps speakers of non-phonetic languages, eg, English and Chinese, pronounce new words
+	- pronounce new words correctly in non-phonetic languages like English
-	- avoid confusion between languages that share the same script but assign different sounds, eg, 'A' in Dutch and English have different sounds.
+	- clarifies correct pronunciation when languages share the same script but have different pronunciations, eg, 'A' in Dutch and English is pronounced differently.